 What Are Zero-Copy Clones?

-If the table is enormous, it can take a long time to make a copy.
+If the table is enormous, making a copy can take a long time.

 In addition, the required space is doubled.
 Especially at the go-live of new applications, this usually means an enormous expenditure of time and space.